GP2 Asia Series: History

 In effort to promote motor racing in Asia, each team is encouraged to have at least one driver whose passport does not come from Western Europe or the Americas (North and South).
 For the avoidance of doubt, Turkey and Russia are not included in the list of "European" countries.

 However, in the 2008 season, four of the thirteen teams opted to field two non-Asian drivers with the agreement that one of their two drivers would be a "ghost driver" and receive no prize money for competing in the series.

-In 2011, GP2 CEO Bruno Michel announced that the GP2 Asia Series would be merged with the European series after the 2011 season.
+July 2011, GP2 CEO Bruno Michel announced that the GP2 Asia Series would be merged with the European series after the 2011 season.

+Race weekend

+On Friday, drivers had a 30-minute free practice session and a 30-minute qualifying session.
+The qualifying session decided the grid order for Saturday's race which had a length of 180 kilometres.
+During Saturday's race, each driver had to make a pit stop in which at least two tyres have to be changed.
+On Sunday there was a sprint race of 80 kilometres.
+The grid was decided by the Saturday result with top 8 being reversed, so the driver who finished 8th on Saturday started from pole position and the winner started from 8th place.